 Learn about current trends in power supply and get an expert’s perspective on what we might expect in the future as well as the uncertainties in the forecast.
 Then hear about new approaches to integrated resource planning and how one joint action agency is integrating its carbon-free goals.

-- Craig Johnson, Deputy General Counsel, Platte River Power Authority, Fort Collins, Colorado
+- Craig Johnson, Senior Deputy General Counsel, Platte River Power Authority, Fort Collins, Colorado

 - Seth Schwartz, President, Energy Ventures Analysis, Arlington, Virginia